pdefusco/CDEResource2ADLS/README.md

-# Transfering Files from CDE Resources to ADLS
+# Transferring Files from CDE Resources to ADLS

 ## Objective